roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

+===

- ****** Invasion of the Ghetto Sluts ****** byTheTalkMan© "This ain't a tiny white boobie, baby."
+"This ain't a tiny white boobie, baby."
 Monique cooed.
 "This is a big, fat, black titty!
 Savor it, cause it's all you're getting from now on."
 Her words wormed their way into my mind, but I was in too much of a daze to fight her off or object.
 "Do you hear me baby?
 You're a black woman's man.
 Your hot body.
 All those sexy muscles.
 That big, fat giant white cock of yours.
 All of that is the property of black women now.
 You hear me?
 You're gonna be fucking black women from now on.
 Because you won't be satisfied with anything less."

  I sucker at her breast for what felt like an eternity, and I was shocked out of my daze when I felt Sydni remove her sucking mouth from my cock.
 With a smooth grace, she moved from all fours to hovering above me, her pussy hovering inches over my erect cock, her intent clear.
 I put up one last line of defense.